sairasmi/flight-price-prediction/README.md

 **Author:**
 This project was conducted by **Rasmi Ranjan Swain**.
 For inquiries, please contact **swainrasmiranjan7@gmail.com**.

-Stay tuned for updates on how this project transforms the landscape of flight price prediction! ✈️🌐 #FlightPricePrediction #DataScience #PredictiveAnalytics #DataDrivenDecisions #machine-learning #regression
+Stay tuned for updates on how this project transforms the landscape of flight price prediction! ✈️🌐 #FlightPricePrediction #DataScience #PredictiveAnalytics #DataDrivenDecisions #machine-learning #regression #random-forest-regression
+#flight-price-prediction